ProfessorFrancken/ProfessorFrancken/readme.md

 If you haven't yet, follow the links and install Docker.

 Next you will want to download our php and javascript dependencies.
-Using you terminal run `docker-compose run composer install` and `docker-compose run yarn install` in the root of the project.
+Using you terminal run `docker-compose run composer install` and `docker-compose run yarn` in the root of the project.
 Once you've installed the dependencies run `docker-compose run php php artisan key:generate` to generate an application key.
 Next run `docker-compose run php php artisan migrate:refresh --seed` to setup a